Hythe Pier, Railway and Ferry

 Hythe Pier, the Hythe Pier Railway and the Hythe Ferry provide a link between the port of Southampton and Hythe on the other side of Southampton Water.
 It is used both by commuters and tourists, and forms an important link in the Solent Way, England Coast Path and E9 European coastal paths.
 The railway is the oldest continuously-operating public pier train in the world.
-The ferry is now operated by Red Funnel, while the pier and tracks are owned by Hythe Pier Company.
+The ferry was last owned and operated by Red Funnel who purchased it in 2023, but liquidated the ferry service in April 2026 after damaging the landing stage in 2024.
+The pier, tracks and building are owned by The Hythe Pier Company.
 Hythe Pier Heritage Association have taken ownership of the tractors and carriages upon restoration of each unit.